-- Equity securities acquired after January 1, 2011, are considered Covered securities.
-In addition, real estate investment trusts, certain exchange-traded funds and certain unit investment trusts organized as regulated investment companies are also considered Covered if acquired after January 1, 2011. - Simple debt instruments acquired after January 1, 2014, are considered Covered securities.
-Simple debt includes instruments that provide for a single fixed payment schedule for which yield and maturity can be determined. - Complex debt instruments acquired after January 1, 2016, are considered Covered securities and include: (a) stepped rate bonds, (b) convertible bonds, (c) stripped bonds or coupons including U.S. Treasury Strips, (d) bonds payable in a foreign currency, (e) tax credit bonds, (f) payment-in-kind bonds, (g)
+3Equity securities acquired after January 1, 2011, are considered Covered securities.
+In addition, real estate investment trusts, certain exchange-traded funds and certain unit investment trusts organized as regulated investment companies are also considered Covered if acquired after January 1, 2011.

+4Simple debt instruments acquired after January 1, 2014, are considered Covered securities.
+Simple debt includes instruments that provide for a single fixed payment schedule for which yield and maturity can be determined.

-foreign-issued bonds, (h) bonds for which the term is unknown, (i) bonds held as part of an investment unit, (j) contingent payment bonds, (k) variable rate bonds and (l) inflation indexed bonds.
+5Complex debt instruments acquired after January 1, 2016, are considered Covered securities and include: (a) stepped rate bonds, (b) convertible bonds, (c) stripped bonds or coupons including U.S. Treasury Strips, (d) bonds payable in a foreign currency, (e) tax credit bonds, (f) payment-in-kind bonds, (g) foreign-issued bonds, (h) bonds for which the term is unknown, (i) bonds held as part of an investment unit, (j) contingent payment bonds, (k) variable rate bonds and (l) inflation indexed bonds.

-CBL exceptions include certain securities that are excluded from CBL and therefore considered Permanently Noncovered.
-The CBL exception securities include: (a) master limited partnerships, (b) royalty trusts, (c) commodity trusts, (d) unit investment trusts organized as grantor trusts, (e) Widely Held Mortgage Trusts - mortgage pool securities issued by GNMA, FNMA and FHLMC, (f) debt instruments subject to the acceleration of principal and interest such as REMICs and (f) short-term debt instruments issued with a maturity less than one year.
+6CBL exceptions include certain securities that are excluded from CBL and therefore considered Permanently Noncovered.
+The CBL exception securities include: (a) master limited partnerships, (b) royalty trusts, (c) commodity trusts, (d) unit investment trusts organized as grantor trusts, (e) Widely Held Mortgage Trusts - mortgage pool securities issued by GNMA, FNMA and FHLMC, (f) debt instruments subject to the acceleration of principal and interest such as REMICs and (g) short-term debt instruments issued with a maturity less than one year.
 For the CBL exceptions, the gross proceeds amounts will be reported to the IRS, although the cost basis on these securities is not reported to the IRS.
 While Baird may provide preliminary cost basis on the CBL exceptions, these items may not be complete and may require additional adjustments.
 The cost basis of the CBL exceptions should be validated against your own records.

-If you choose to change your default accounting method, you can do so at any time by notifying your Financial Advisor.
+7If you choose to change your default accounting method, you can do so at any time by notifying your Financial Advisor.
 If you want to change your method for a specific trade and specify certain tax lots, you must notify your Financial Advisor at the time of the trade or no later than the settlement date.
 The tax lots for specific sell trades cannot be changed after settlement date.

-The IRS Form 8949 (Sales and Other Dispositions of Capital Assets) is used to report the detailed gross proceeds and cost basis transactions; the Baird 2014 Tax Statement is designed in a similar format to Form 8949.
-To save time, clients can attach
+8IRS Form 8949 (Sales and Other Dispositions of Capital Assets) is used to report the detailed gross proceeds and cost basis transactions; the Baird Tax Statement is designed in a similar format to Form 8949.
+To save time, clients can attach a copy of their Baird Tax Statement to the Form 8949 and Schedule D, as applicable (refer to IRS Instructions for Form 8949 and Schedule D for specific instructions when attaching your Baird Tax Statement).